davlo199/MDFHPCode/README.md

 To create figures 1,2 and 3 use the script "RplotsMDFHP.R".

-Computation of the expected number of offspring (e.g. Equation 9) is done using the "ExpectedOffspring.m" script.
+Computation of the expected number of offspring (e.g. Equation 9) is done using the "MiscMDFHPscripts.m" script (lines 1-13).
+The rest of the script is devoted to computing the mean intensity at event times for each of the subprocesses.

 ## Output files
 The "output" directory is split into three subdirectories: "Estimates","Resid" and "Pred" for the output files of the second run of the parameter estimation procedure, transformed residual processes and information gain outputs respectively.